Rock Creek Road

 , which contains a dozen small lakes, some within the forest, others above the treeline.
 Two main paths, starting at the Mosquito Flat

-trailhead at the far end of the road, are west to 12,000 foot Mono Pass
+trailhead at the far end of the road, are west above Ruby Lake to 12,000 foot Mono Pass

-then upper Mono Creek, and east over Morgan Pass
+then upper Mono Creek, and southeast past the Gem Lakes over Morgan Pass

 (11,100 feet), followed by a descent towards Pine Creek, a place also reached by the next access road south.

 The lesser used Pine Creek Road forks off US 395 ten miles north of Bishop in the middle of Round Valley and climbs fairly gently along a largely treeless canyon.
 Two trails start at roads end (site of a dormant tungsten mine), at 7,400 feet; one ascends the steep side valley of Morgan Creek, to Mono Pass

 and then Little Lakes Valley, the other passes a succession of pretty lakes including Pine, Upper Pine and Honeymoon, reaches the Sierra crest at 12,400 foot Italy Pass

 and continues to a junction with the Pacific Crest Trail (PCT) along Bear Creek.
 Another branch heads further south to Pine Creek Pass

 , which leads to French Canyon and, over a broad ridge, to Humphreys Basin.
 All the scenery hereabouts is particularly impressive.